Dom Flemons: Solo career

-Flemons solo career began while he was still a member of the Carolina Chocolate Drops.
+Flemons' solo career began while he was still a member of the Carolina Chocolate Drops.
 He self-released his debut solo album in 2007, Dance Tunes Ballads & Blues.
 His next album was issued the following year.
-American Songster was Flemons first release on Music Maker.
+American Songster was Flemons' first release on Music Maker.
 He was then featured on NPR performing at the Newport Folk Festival.
-Over the past decade Flemons has performed as a soloist at venues such as, Carnegie Hall as part of a Lead Belly tribute; Cecil Sharp House; the Grand Ole Opry; at the opening ceremonies for the National Museum of African American History and Culture; at the National Cowboy Poetry Gathering; and represented the United States at the 2017 Rainforest World Music Festival in Kuching, Malaysia.
+Over the past decade Flemons has performed as a soloist at venues such as, Carnegie Hall as part of a Lead Belly tribute; Cecil Sharp House; the Grand Ole Opry; at the opening ceremonies for the National Museum of African American History and Culture; at the National Cowboy Poetry Gathering; and representing the United States at the 2017 Rainforest World Music Festival in Kuching, Malaysia.

 In 2014, Prospect Hill saw Flemons enlist other musicians on his recording.
 These included Ron Brendle (bass), Guy Davis (banjo, harmonica, percussion and backing vocals), Keith Ganz (banjo and guitar), Brian Horton (clarinet, saxophone), Ben Hunter (drums, fiddle, backing vocals), Pura Fé (backing vocals), Joe Seamons (backing vocals) and Kobie Watkins (drums).
 The album saw releases on both the Fat Possum and Music Maker labels.
 The album received national press coverage.
-Prospect Hill contained seven of Flemon's own penned tracks out of a total of fourteen on the collection.
+Prospect Hill contained seven of Flemons' own penned tracks out of a total of fourteen on the collection.
 Flemons was then a member of Music Maker Relief Foundation's Next Generation Artists program, and served on Music Maker's board of directors.
 He continues to discover young talent for the Foundation to assist and has promoted, recorded, and performed with more mature Music Maker artists including John Dee Holeman, Boo Hanks, Captain Luke, and Macavine Hayes.